Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Logarithmic-Depth Implementations of Multi-Controlled Single Qubit Gates

 Regarding the depth in the multi-target part, this decomposition remains particularly advantageous, even with a single control qubit.
 Although a single control qubit only requires a cascade of CNOT gates, effectively halving the CNOT count in the target part, the resulting depth is linear.
 In contrast, for $m$-target CNOT gates, Lemma~\ref{lem:mcmtx} achieves a depth of $\mathcal{O}(\log{m})$.

 For $n$-controlled $m$-target $W$ decomposition, we retain the same circuit design as in Fig.~\ref{fig:mcmt_su2}.
 However, a few modifications are sufficient to achieve logarithmic depth.
 We can do $k_1 = n-1$ and $k_2 = 1$ and replace the $\{k_1, k_2\}$-qubit Toffoli gate in the circuit of Fig.~\ref{fig:mcmt_su2} by substituting Lemma 8 of Ref.~\cite{iten2016quantum} with our optimized version, described in Lemma~\ref{lem:mcmtx}, which reduces both the CNOT cost and depth.
 In this configuration, the qubit in $k_2$ is used as a conditionally clean ancilla by the $k_1$-qubit Toffoli gates, as shown in Fig.~\ref{fig:log_mcmt_su2}.
+This modification leads to the following theorem: